ghost368/ghost368.github.io/python/pytest.md

 ```

-* pytest fixtures allow to run some code in each test without having to repeat it, e.g.
+* pytest fixtures allow to run some code in each test without having to repeat it (must use fixtures instead of global variables), e.g.

 ```
 import pytest